 These two channels are the required minimum for RC Sailboat Controls.
 You can see all the extra switches and controls on the radio to the right.
 These may be used for controlling those fancy features on your RC Sailboat.
 In some cases these extra features include alternate lighting, winches, or anything else to make the sailboat appear and operate more scale like.

-Radio System Controls – RC Sailboat Controls
+Radio System Controls – RC Sailboat Controls Receiver

 Receiver

 Now that we have talked about the transmitter we will look at the rest of the components that are required in order to run an RC Sailboat.
 The component that is responsible for talking to the transmitter is the receiver.
 The receiver is what talks to the transmitter and then converts the radio signal to an electrical signal that can be used to control the rudder and sails of a sailboat.
-The reciver can be purchased with the transmitter if you choose to take that route.
+The receiver can be purchased with the transmitter if you choose to take that route.
 Purchasing a transmitter/receiver combination is more common when building your own boats.

 Receiver Battery – RC Sailboat Controls